-So why were we crying?
-That conversation, and other similar ones we’ve had since starting Visibility Co four years ago, was what we call catching up with the vision: when, after daring to put words around our most audacious ambitions, dodging self-doubt, stumbling through shitstorms and putting in the hard graft, we stop and realise that our vision is taking form.
-It’s the best feeling.
-We love it when it happens for us and we adore it when it happens for our clients.
+That conversation, and similar ones we’ve had since starting Visibility Co, was what we call "catching up with the vision": when, after you've put words around your most audacious ambitions, you step into leadership, take risks, make courageous decisions and put in the hard graft ... and then stop and realise your vision is taking form.
+You've caught up.

 So what is our vision?
 We have two: one is our big hairy three-year vision, from which our short-term visions and strategies hang.
 The second is a shorter-term vision which while being inspiring and motivating to us, has more of an operational bent.
 Of course, not all visions are for sharing - most of the ones we work on for clients are for internal strategic purposes.
 But we’re happy to share ours!

-By January 2021, our three-year vision is accelerating towards us.
-We are congruent with our own methodology and our new model is the new normal.
+By June 2021, our three-year vision is accelerating towards us.
+We are congruent with our own methodology and our new business model is the new normal.
 We are supported by an aligned team and a trusted band of advisors who publicly advocate for our methodology and vision.
 Prominent launches, collateral and collaborations are fueling momentum and commercial success.
 Revenue is up by 20% and we feel in flow and in our power.

 So what sits behind our vision?
 We feel a deep sense of urgency around the problems the world faces: from climate change, to health crises, to human rights abuses whose time has well and truly come, to gender equality and the prevailing, flawed model of leadership which needs to be upended.
 We want to be able to tell our kids that we did all we could to tackle these problems, by getting behind the leaders the world needs and equipping them with the kinds of tools that will help them shift the dial: mindful leadership skills, strategic capability, vision and the ability to influence, engage and inspire.
 It doesn’t matter to us where those leaders are: in business, nonprofits, governments or movements.
 Change-makers are everywhere.
 We want to walk beside them.